 Yes, Vitamix 5300 is designed to make hot soup thanks to the friction created from the speed of the blades.
 While it is not designed with a heating element, the blender’s high-speed blade will create enough friction to heat the food or ingredients in the container.

-It can heat frozen liquids and bring them to a boiling temperature in just 6 minutes at the highest speed.
+It can heat frozen liquids and bring them to a boiling temperature in just 6 minutes at the highest speed control.
 Hence, one can make bullet-proof coffee and other delicious soup recipes.

 Which is the best Vitamix?

 The Vitamix 5300 is an all-round better blending power machine compared to the Vitamix 5200.
 Unlike its predecessor, it has several slight advantages that include; an improved cooling motor, a low profile container that fits under cabinets, improved blending speed, slightly larger blade, and many more.

 How long will a Vitamix last?